godotengine/godot-docs/tutorials/migrating/upgrading_to_godot_4.rst

   planned to be restored at some point in the future.
 - Mono was replaced by .NET 6.
 This means exporting C# projects to Android, iOS and HTML5 is no longer supported for now.
-Exporting C# projects to desktop platforms is still supported.
+Exporting C# projects to desktop platforms is still supported, and as of 4.2 there's experimental support for exporting to mobile platforms.
 Support for exporting C# projects to more platforms will be restored in future 4.x releases as upstream support improves.